avezraj/st2contrib/packs/victorops/README.md

 # Victorops

-This action enables the integration of Victorops into stackstorm.
+This action enables the integration of Victorops into coditation.
 It is capable of performing the following actions
 1. Launch an incident by giving `severity ('INFO', 'WARNING', 'CRITICAL')`, `entity` and a `message`
 2. Send acknowledgment of any incident using its `entity` id and a `message` indicating acknowledgment
 3. Recover an incident by giving `entity` id and a `message` indicating how the incident was recovered